openhoi/ogre-package/README.md

 ## Contents

-This repository holds scripts to prebuild OGRE for our *NIX builds.
+This repository holds scripts to prebuild OGRE for our *NIX and Windows builds.
+Supported OS:
-Whilst the script allows us to build for all openhoi-supported *NIX OS's, the binary packaging is only available for:

-* Linux
+* Linux x64
   * Debian
   * Ubuntu

+* Windows x64
+  * Windows 10

 ## Disclaimer